President - Mary Hillberg

 Ralph Waldo Emerson

 The Architectural Review Committee (ARC) is a important part of Sunset Lakes HOA.
-They are elected by Owners and tasked with reviewing , evaluating and either approving or disapproving requests for construction, and all exterior additions to our homes, including roofing, fencing, shutters, decks, driveways, paint, etc. The ARC encourages harmonious continuity in Sunset Lakes and adds guidelines from time to time to assist Owners in this effort.
+They are elected by Owners and tasked with reviewing , evaluating and either approving or disapproving requests for construction, and all exterior additions to our homes, including roofing, fencing, shutters, decks, driveways, paint, etc. The ARC follows the Declarations regarding allowed construction and encourages harmonious continuity in Sunset Lakes, adding guidelines from time to time to assist Owners in this effort.
 They require a special form be filled out and according to the nature of the request, may need other items such as surveys, as well.
 The ARC form is in the download section of this site.
 When you have filled out the form, please send it to the ARC at email@example.com.

 Q- Where do we find the Bylaws, C&Rs, Articles and other governing documents for Sunset Lakes HOA?